overview

 The sequence of FRET level transitions was reversed as the conditions were changed from ATP hydrolysis to ATP synthesis.
 This was the confirmation of the opposite direction of rotation (Nature Structural & Molecular Biology 02/2004).

-The FRET approach was refined and demonstrated an conformational change of the e-subunit associated with the catalytic activity of the enzyme (The EMBO Journal 06/2005).
+The FRET approach was refined and demonstrated an conformational change of the e-subunit associated with the catalytic activity of the enzyme (EMBO Journal 06/2005).

-Currently we are using a novel FRET approach to observe the rotation of a single membrane-embedded Fo-motor during catalysis, and we are developing an nano-electrochemical tool to control the rotation and conformational state of individual subunits in a single ATP synthase.
+, and we are developing a nano-electrochemical tool to control the rotation and conformational state of individual subunits in a single ATP synthase.

 The FRET approach